openwdl/learn-wdl/README.md

 ![WDL icon](/images/wdl-icon.png)

 ## What is WDL?
-- The Workflow Description Language (WDL or 'widdle') is a scripting language which allows you to specify data processing workflows with a human-readable and -writeable syntax.
+- The Workflow Description Language (WDL or 'widdle') is an open source scripting language which allows you to specify data processing workflows with a human-readable and -writeable syntax.

 - WDL was originally developed for genomics, but can be extended to other domains.
 Learn more at the open WDL language website - [link](https://openwdl.org/)
 - This repository contains educational materials for learning to read and write WDL scripts which can be executed on a variety of computing environments